PhatVND/SENIQ-NOVENTIQ-PUBLISH/README.md

 # Azure Infrastructure Deployment Guide

-This guide explains how to deploy the required Data Collection Endpoint (DCE), Data Collection Rule (DCR), and Log Analytics Custom Table using a combination of ARM templates and the Azure Portal.
+This guide explains how to deploy the required Data Collection Endpoint (DCE), Data Collection Rule (DCR), and Log Analytics Custom Table using the Azure Portal.

 By following this guide, you will provision the necessary resources and collect the configuration values required to run the `send_waf_logs.py` script.